Two-Person Bargaining when the Disagreement Point is Private Information: The non-linear case

 Table 1

 Note that the situation is fully symmetric and that the players' beliefs are almost perfectly negatively correlated:

-An efficient, cardinal mechanism $\mu $ is as follows: If each player reports a type in $\{s_{1},s_{2}\}$ and the reports differ, then $a_{1}$ is selected; on the other hand, $a_{2}$ is selected if the reports are the same.
-If player $i$ reports a type in $\{s_{1},s_{2}\}$ and player $j$ reports type $w$, then a lottery $(\frac{1}{6},\frac{5}{6})$ over $a_{i}$ and $a_{3}$ is selected.
+Consider the following symmetric mechanism $\mu $.
+If each player reports a type in $\{s_{1},s_{2}\}$ and the reports differ, then $a_{1}$ is selected; on the other hand, $a_{2}$ is selected if the reports are the same.
+If player 1 reports a type in $\{s_{1},s_{2}\}$ and player 2 reports type $w$, then the lottery $(\frac{1}{6},\frac{5}{6})$ over $a_{1}$ and $a_{3}$ is selected.
+Symmetry dictates the lottery $(\frac{1}{6},\frac{5}{6})$ over $ a_{2}$ and $a_{3}$ if the roles of the players are reversed.
 Finally, if each player reports $w$, then $a_{3}$ is selected for sure.
 Clearly, $\mu $ is efficient.
-The payoffs associated with this mechanism are given in Table 2:
+Then the payoffs associated with this mechanism are as in Table 2:

 Table 2